 50 Crucial Fall Maintenance Tasks You Should Never Forget

-You'll definitely regret skipping over any these important home maintenance tasks this fall.
+You'll definitely regret skipping over any of these important home maintenance tasks this fall.

 Aerate the Soil

 Aerate your lawn at least once a year, preferably in the fall.
 Do it two or even three times each year if you can.
 The more, the better.
 You can rent a lawn aerator at any equipment rental store.
 Get one that will remove plugs of soil rather than one that pokes holes in the ground.

 Weep holes may be the tiniest feature of many sliding windows and vinyl replacement windows, but they serve a big function.
 The little holes, located on the exterior bottom of the frame, are an outlet for rainwater to drain away from the home, but they often can become clogged up with debris.

 To make sure they’re working properly, spray the outside of the window with a garden hose – a steady stream of clean water should exit from the holes.
 If it doesn’t, use a wire hanger or compressed air to force the blockage out.
 Re-test with fresh water to ensure they’re completely cleaned.
 While you’re at it, do these ten more vital home maintenance tasks you’ll regret if you forget.